Dr Antreas Kalli

 - Website: Astbury Webpage | Twitter | Googlescholar | Researchgate | ORCID

-I joined the University of Leeds in 2016 as a tenure-track University Academic Fellow.
+I am an Associate Professor at the University of Leeds.
 Prior to my current position, I was a post-doctoral researcher in the Sansom group at the University of Oxford.
 During my postdoc, I used computational methodologies to study how membrane proteins fucntion at the molecualr level.
 I hold a DPhil in Structural Biology from the University of Oxford and a BSc in Physics from the University of Cyprus.
-My group uses multi-scale molecular dynamics simulations (i.e. coarse-grained and all-atom) and molecular modelling to simulate how proteins in cell membranes work and how they interact with their environment.
+My reaserch group uses multi-scale molecular dynamics simulations (i.e. coarse-grained and all-atom) and molecular modelling to simulate how proteins in cell membranes work and how they interact with their environment.

 - Group Leader

 Membrane proteins account for almost ~25% of all genes and they are a major drug target.
 My group uses computational approaches such as multi-scale molecular dynamics simulations and molecular modelling to provide molecular/structural and dynamic details about membrane proteins.
 Multi-scale simulations enable us to represent the system in different resolutions (i.e. coarse-grained and all-atom) depending on the time and length scale of interest.
 A key aspect of our research is that we study membrane proteins in complex model membranes that resemble the native membranes in which such proteins function.
 This approach enables us to examine whether the function of membrane proteins is regulated by specific lipid molecules.

 Our research spans the following themes:

 - Biologically important systems that are involved in signalling.
 We use molecular dynamics simulations to understand the activation and function of the T-cell receptor at the molecular level.
 We also study how its activation is regulated by its lipid environment and by cytosolic kinases.

 - Membrane transport proteins.
 Our studies focus on i) Band 3 and ii) members of the solute carrier (SLC) transporters.
 With these studies, we aim to understand how these proteins behave in cell membranes and how this helps their ability to transport molecules in and out of cell membranes.